raysinm/ca-angiogenesis/README.md

 proliferation, they are able to create Tip Cells during a process called sprouting.
 * Tip Cells (yellow): Migratory cells that migrate along the gradient of VEGF.
 In the biological system, the tip cells are physically attached to the stalk cells.
 In our model, we use a simplification in which the movement of tip cells creates a trail of stalk cells.

+See project report for more information.

 ## Installation